olubunmmy/Android-Forensic-Image-Analysis/README.md

 - Set up a virtual forensic lab environment using Oracle VirtualBox and Ubuntu
 - Install and configure Autopsy with SleuthKit on the virtual machine
 - Load and analyze a real Android image file
-- Extract and interpret key digital artifacts such as:
+- Extract and interpret key digital artifacts

-SMS messages

-Call logs

-Browser history

-Location data

-Media files
 - Demonstrate forensic integrity and reporting standards
 - Document findings in a structured and professional forensic report